 In order to maintain a base level of services in the City, revenue growth is necessary.
 If the existing revenue base cannot generate sufficient revenues to fund the cost of operations, the economic base must be enhanced or operating costs reduced.
-Fiscal Year 2021-22 revenues are projected to increase \$2.3 million (1.6%) compared to Fiscal Year 2020-21 adopted revenues and \$2.7 million (1.9%) compared to Fiscal Year 2020-21 unaudited revenues, not including Excess ERAF revenue discussed further below.
+Fiscal Year 2021-22 revenues are projected to increase \$2.3 million (1.6%) compared to Fiscal Year 2020-21 adopted revenues and \$4.2 million (3.0%) compared to Fiscal Year 2020-21 estimated revenues.
 A majority of the net increases are related to the third year phase-in of the new Business License Tax structure approved by voters November 2018, property tax growth, and TOT.
 The City Council has earmarked by resolution 80.0% of business license funds for transportation and 10.0% for affordable housing; however, this is general-purpose revenue, and the Council could choose to adopt a new resolution to dedicate any future revenue towards other operating programs, if needed.